 With his unmistakable artistic signature, Daniel Raiskin has become one of the most recognized conductors of his generation and has developed a broad repertoire beyond the mainstream in his strikingly conceived programmes.
 A son of a prominent musicologist, Raiskin grew up in St. Petersburg.
 He attended the celebrated conservatory in his native city and continued his studies in Amsterdam and Freiburg.
 First focusing on viola, he was inspired to take up the baton as a result of an encounter with the distinguished teacher Lev Savich.
 In addition, he also took classes with Maestri such as Mariss Jansons, Neeme Järvi, Milan Horvat, Woldemar Nelson and Jorma Panula.

-In his sixth season as music director of the Winnipeg Symphony Orchestra (2018/2019), Raiskin has been the Principal Conductor of the Slovak Philharmonic Orchestra in Bratislava since the 2020/21 season, and Principal Guest Conductor of the Belgrade Philharmonic Orchestra from season 2017/18.
+In his sixth season as music director of the Winnipeg Symphony Orchestra (since 2018/2019), Raiskin has been the Principal Conductor of the Slovak Philharmonic Orchestra in Bratislava since the 2020/21 season and Principal Guest Conductor of the Belgrade Philharmonic Orchestra since the 2017/18 season.

-Raiskin was Chief Conductor of the Staatsorchester Rheinische Philharmonie in Koblenz (2005- 2016) and of the Artur Rubinstein Philharmonic Orchestra in Lódz (2008-2015), and Principal Guest Conductor of the Orquesta Sinfónica de Tenerife (season 2017/18).
+Raiskin was Chief Conductor of the Staatsorchester Rheinische Philharmonie in Koblenz (2005-2016) and of the Arthur Rubinstein Philharmonic Orchestra in Lódz (2008-2015), and Principal Guest Conductor of the Orquesta Sinfónica de Tenerife (season 2017/2018).
 Daniel Raiskin is also relentlessly committed to sharing his knowledge and passion with young musicians around the world.
-He devotes his time regularly to working with youth orchestras in a.o.
-Canada, Estonia, Germany, Iceland, Netherlands and South Africa.
+He devotes his time regularly to working with youth orchestras in Canada, Estonia, Germany, Iceland, Netherlands and South Africa.

 Among the major soloists with whom he has appeared are Emanuel Ax, Rudolf Buchbinder, Cameron Crozman, Xavier de Maistre, Renée Fleming, Nelson Freire, Martin Fröst, Alban Gerhardt, Vadim Gluzman, Natalia Gutman, Daniel Hope, Kari Kriikku, Simone Lamsma, Lang Lang, Francois Leleux, Jan Lisiecki, Alexei Lubimov, Tatjana Masurenko, Albrecht Mayer, Daniel Müller-Schott, Olli Mustonen, Julian Rachlin, Benjamin Schmid, Julian Steckel, Anna Vinnitskaya, Lukáš Vondráček and Alexei Volodin.